Avian influenza A (H5N1) virus

 Note: The U.S. bans imports of poultry from areas where birds

-are infected within the H5N1 bird flu virus.
+are infected with the H5N1 virus.

 Influenza Surveillance Coordinator